 Upon receiving this latest appointment, Rev. Medenblik stated, “I am humbled by the opportunity to move from serving the church as a local pastor and in various denominational settings to the presidency of Calvin Theological Seminary.
 One picture that we have in church planting in the Christian Reformed Church is embodied in the phrase, ‘Deep Roots, New Branches.’
 Calvin Theological Seminary is deeply rooted in and nurtured by the church.
 We have a great opportunity to use those roots to nourish preachers and church leaders for the ministries and new opportunities that await us in the mission field around each and every one of us.”

-John is married to Marilyn and they have three children.
+John is married to Marilyn and they have three adult children.

 David Rylaarsdam began his teaching career at Smith Memorial Bible College in Nigeria, and since has taught at the University of Notre Dame, Dordt College in Sioux Center, Iowa, and now, Calvin Theological Seminary.
 He has also served a variety of churches as interim pastor and received missionary training in Mexico City.
 David sees church history as an opportunity to listen to testimonies of older brothers and sisters in the faith.